Freedisch/litmus/Testing-Strategies-for-Contributors.md

 #### Introduction to Frontend Testing

 Similar to Backend test cases, frontend testing ensures the user interface works as expected.
 It focuses on testing the interactions, visual elements, and integration points of an application.
 The purpose is to create a reliable, bug-free user experience, enhancing both functionality and usability.
 Prior diving in Litmus frontend strategy it's important to familiarize oneself with fundamental concepts and tools like the React Testing Library.
-Check this video to learn more.

 #### Mocking Strategy